 I was upgraded for free at check-in to a deluxe room, which at 409 square feet is just a few square feet larger than the standard-size room.
 But the differences can be big.
 Because of its L-shape, my deluxe room felt more like three smaller individual rooms -- a bedroom area, a sitting room, and a bathroom.
 Plus there are two flat-screens, rather than one.
 Its layout, plus the open view from the third floor, made the room feel even more spacious with its king bed, pull-out couch, desk area, and plenty of room to spare for yoga.
 But the décor is consistent with any other business hotel: white bed and dark furniture upholstered in drab colors like grays and browns.

-Like all Westin properties, the beds are super-plush with pillow-top mattresses, down duvets, 225 thread-count sateen sheets, and four firm pillows.
+The beds are super-plush with pillow-top mattresses, down duvets, 225 thread-count sateen sheets, and four firm pillows.
 They're just as nice at the Hyatt, but thicker and heavier -- I woke up sweating.

 The 32-inch LG flat-screen TVs come with about 44 cable channels, plus HBO and a few other movie channels on-demand.
 Strangely, though, there are no iPod docks in the rooms (and there wasn't an alarm clock in my room, an oversight).
 Wi-Fi comes for a price -- $12.95 per day pass, but it's free in the lobby.